supunsenanayake/3rd-Year-Project-/README.md

             These devices use by rescue teams and use to send messages among other rescue teams and also if necessary can send messages to web server thru a gateway

-            each device has Lora Node(E32-TTL-100)
+            each device has Lora Node(E32-TTL-100) with Arduino Mega 2560 Gateway
-     Gateway

            these devices use to send messages outside network (From rescue teams to web server)
-           each deevice has Lora Node(E32-TTL-100) and GPRS module(sim900)
+           each deevice has Lora Node(E32-TTL-100) , GPRS module(sim900) and Arduino Mega 2560

 Lora(E32-TTL-100) Range is (3-4KM)